Manivannan: Politics

 Manivannan was first a staunch supporter of the Dravida Munnetra Kazhagam (DMK) as his father R S Maniam was the DMK town secretary of Sulur, which made Manivannan develop an interest in the ideology of the Dravidian movement.
 However, later he became a Marxist and an activist in the naxalite movement.
 He had political differences even with his father.

 Manivannan was a Tamil patriot and joined the Marumalarchi Dravida Munnetra Kazhagam (MDMK) political party and campaigned for them during the 2006 Assembly elections.
 He later joined Naam Tamilar Katchi and has been as supporter of Tamil Eelam.
-Manivannan once said: "If I were born in Tamil Eelam, I would have certainly joined the Liberation Tigers of Tamil Eelam as a warrior and sacrificed my life for the Eelam, since I am born in Tamil Nadu, there is Eelam feeling in me".

 Death

-Manivannan died shortly after the release of his 50th directorial venture Nagaraja Cholan MA, MLA due to a cardiac arrest (heart attack) on 15 June 2013 at the age of 59 in his Nesapakkam residence at Chennai.
+Manivannan died shortly after the release of his 50th directorial venture Nagaraja Cholan MA, MLA due to a cardiac arrest on 15 June 2013 at the age of 59 in his Nesapakkam residence at Chennai.
 His body was wrapped in the flag of Tamil Eelam as he wished.
 Two months after his death, his wife died on 15 August 2013.

-In 2021, Manivannan's bust and images were featured in the film Maanaadu as a tribute to the actor.